Updated July 5, 2025

 Our family recently rode the Amtrak from Colorado to California.
-Before Eli was born, Chad and I wouldn’t have hesitated to share a superliner roomette.
+Before Eli was born, Chad and I wouldn’t have hesitated to share a superliner roomette (the smallest and most affordable room).
 But, the family bedroom came up as an option when I was looking into booking our trip.
-The price for a family bedroom was substantially more but for a once-in-a-lifetime adventure we decided to splurge.
+The price for a family bedroom was substantially more but for a once-in-a-lifetime adventure, we decided to splurge.

 Did we make the right choice?
 Yes and no.